fineanmol/plant-tree/README.md

-🪴 Updated on Mon, 10 Nov 2025 22:45:46 GMT
+🎄 Updated on Tue, 11 Nov 2025 17:24:07 GMT

-> "Simplicity is the soul of efficiency."
+> "The best error message is the one that never shows up."